ASU-Vibe-Coding-Centre/mcp-learning/advanced/01-introduction/README.md

 # Module 01: Introduction to Model Context Protocol (MCP)

+> **Advanced Content** - This module contains in-depth, comprehensive material.
+New to MCP?
+Start with the [simplified learning path](../../01-introduction-quickstart/) for a beginner-friendly introduction.

 Welcome to the first module of the MCP learning repository.
 This module provides a comprehensive introduction to the Model Context Protocol, its architecture, and design principles.

 ## Learning Objectives